 Level 3: This level includes valuations based on inputs which are less observable, unavailable or where the observable data does not support a significant portion of the instruments' fair value.

-There were no significant transfers between Level 1, Level 2 and Level 3 of the fair value hierarchy during the thirty-nine weeks ended October 25, 2014 and the years ended January 25, 2014 and January 26, 2013.
+There were no significant transfers between Level 1, Level 2 and Level 3 of the fair value hierarchy during the years ended January 31, 2015 and January 25, 2014.